landonma/Data-Management-Templates-Project/Implementation_Template/Implementation_Template_Example.md

 - The water quality datasets will be made available to everyone involved with the project on the shared drive at the following location; R:\projects\BrBoMaster\WaterQ. !! water quality data format !!
 Datasets

-- Bird survey will be shared internally in                   format **_[is there an expected format?
-For example excel, or csv, or spss, or…]_**.

-- Datasets will be shared internally in                   format **_[is there an expected format?
-For example excel, or csv, or spss, or…]_**.

-- Datasets will be shared internally in                   format **_[is there an expected format?
-For example excel, or csv, or spss, or…]_**.

-- Datasets will be shared internally in                   format **_[is there an expected format?
-For example excel, or csv, or spss, or…]_**.

-- Datasets will be shared internally                 **_[at which quality level?
-For example: after a quality control level has been assigned to each point following the schema in X / after following the protocol X for quality control/at any quality control level, as long as the documentation clarifies the quality control procedures that have been followed /only if all the data points have been subject to the whole quality control process outlined in X]_**.
-- Datasets will be shared internally                 **_[at which quality level?
-For example: after a quality control level has been assigned to each point following the schema in X / after following the protocol X for quality control/at any quality control level, as long as the documentation clarifies the quality control procedures that have been followed /only if all the data points have been subject to the whole quality control process outlined in X]_**.
-- Datasets will be shared internally                 **_[at which quality level?
-For example: after a quality control level has been assigned to each point following the schema in X / after following the protocol X for quality control/at any quality control level, as long as the documentation clarifies the quality control procedures that have been followed /only if all the data points have been subject to the whole quality control process outlined in X]_**.
-- Datasets will be shared internally                 **_[at which quality level?
-For example: after a quality control level has been assigned to each point following the schema in X / after following the protocol X for quality control/at any quality control level, as long as the documentation clarifies the quality control procedures that have been followed /only if all the data points have been subject to the whole quality control process outlined in X]_**.

-- Datasets will be shared internally accompanied by                **_[which documentation?
-For example: a readme file outlining at least the methods followed for data collection, the quality control procedures that have been followed, and a data dictionary/documentation using the template X/documentation using the metadata template X]_**.

-- Datasets will be shared internally by                   **_[how are the datasets going to be delivered?
-For example: by e-mail/by depositing them in Box/Google drive/external hard drive/shared drive/website]_**.

-- When a member of the Project uses a dataset shared by another member of the team        **_[how will the use be notified?
-For example: a courtesy e-mail will be sent to the contact person/no notification will be needed at this stage/the member of the Project using the shared data will write his/her name in a log]_**.

-- When a new version of a dataset is generated, it will be notified to the other members of the Project that may want to use the dataset by             **_[example: sending a general e-mail to the whole group/documenting in the documentation file the new version and sending individual e-mails to the members of the team that are known to be using the dataset]_**.

-**_[Include other workflow details that will be useful if necessary.
-For example, there may be details in the data management plan that can be outlined or detailed here.
-For example, when will the datasets be made publicly available?
-Who will decide when to make the dataset available if there are several researchers working with them?]_**